tcjdesign/dockerfiles/ftb-skyblock/latest/README.md

 Upgrading from v1.1.0 or older: </br>
 1 - Shutdown Minecraft container </br>
-2 - docker run --rm --volumes-from [name of your old data container] alpine mv /opt/minecraft/[name of your world] /minecraft/world </br>
+2 - docker run -it --rm --volumes-from [name of your old data container] -v $(pwd):/backup alpine sh </br>
+3 - mkdir /minecraft </br>
+4 - cp /opt/minecraft/[name of your world] /minecraft </br>
-3 - docker run --rm --volumes-from [name of your old data container] -v $(pwd):/backup alpine tar zcpf /backup/[name of your backup file].tgz /minecraft/world </br>
+5 - tar zcpf /backup/[name of your backup file].tgz minecraft/world </br>
-4 - Create a new v1.2.0 or newer Minecraft container + data container </br>
+6 - Create a new v1.2.0 or newer Minecraft container + data container </br>
-5 - Start new Minecraft container </br>
-6 - Shutdown new Minecraft container when idle </br>
+7 - Shutdown new Minecraft container when idle </br>
-7 - docker run --rm --volumes-from [name of your new data container] alpine rm -rf /minecraft/world/* </br>
+8 - docker run --rm --volumes-from [name of your new data container] alpine rm -rf /minecraft/world/* </br>
-8 - docker run --rm --volumes-from [name of your new data container] -v $(pwd):/backup alpine tar zxpvf /backup/[name of your backup file].tgz </br>
+9 - docker run --rm --volumes-from [name of your new data container] -v $(pwd):/backup alpine tar zxpvf /backup/[name of your backup file].tgz </br>
-9 - docker run --rm --volumes-from [name of your new data container] alpine chown -R 1000:1000 /minecraft </br>
+10 - docker run --rm --volumes-from [name of your new data container] alpine chown -R 1000:1000 /minecraft </br>
-10 - docker run --rm --volumes-from [name of your new data container] alpine chmod -R 755 /minecraft </br>
+11 - docker run --rm --volumes-from [name of your new data container] alpine chmod -R 755 /minecraft </br>

 When upgrading sometime items have been remove and therefor you have to confirm removal. </br>
 To do so run "docker attach [name of your container]" and type "/fml confirm" when prompted to confirm or cancel. </br>